HuiLin0220/huilin0220.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Ph.D.
-Candidate, iVPL lab
-Department of Electrical and Computer Engineering Northwestern University
+I am currently a Ph.D.
+Candidate at iVPL lab at Northwestern University, with main research efforts on generative AI and multi-modal pre-training problems.
+Previously, I got my Ph.D degree from the Department of Computer Science and Engineering, The Chinese University of Hong Kong, studying the federated learning and model robustness problem in computer vision.
+I received the B. Eng (honors) degree from Chu Kochen Honors College, Zhejiang University in 2018.